So you’d like an answer to the question When does breastfeeding get easier?

 She was thriving from something that ONLY I could provide her.

-You can typically expect breastfeeding to get easier and easier as you go.
+You can typically expect breastfeeding to get easier and easier as you go, and to hurt less and less also as your baby’s latch improves.
 At first, you honestly have no idea what you’re doing.
 Typically you and baby have to learn how in the world to do this foreign thing.

 My second baby did not latch properly, therefore even though I “knew” what I was doing already, it was still challenging.
-I used a nipple shield for a few days, which helped to correct her latch.
-According to the moms that I spoke with, getting a good latch seems to be the most important aspect in making breastfeeding easier.
+I used a nipple shield for a few days, which helped to correct her latch and helped to lessen the pain.
+According to the moms that I spoke with, getting a good latch seems to be the most important aspect in answering the questions, when does breastfeeding get easier and when does breastfeeding stop hurting.

 I was very lucky with both girls in the sense that I didn’t really struggle that much either time.
 Both girls latched on good from the beginning, my milk supply was always enough, no cracked nipples or anything, so for me it was never really that hard.
 Sarah from The Designer Mama.